Argentina Lithium & Energy (CVE:LIT) Stock Price Up 31.3% – Here’s Why

-Argentina Lithium & Energy Corp.
-(CVE:LIT – Get Free Report) shot up 31.3% during trading on Thursday .
-The stock traded as high as C$0.11 and last traded at C$0.11.
-368,500 shares traded hands during trading, an increase of 309% from the average session volume of 90,138 shares.
+Shares of Argentina Lithium & Energy Corp.
+(CVE:LIT – Get Free Report) were up 31.3% during mid-day trading on Thursday .
+The company traded as high as C$0.11 and last traded at C$0.11.
+Approximately 398,500 shares changed hands during trading, an increase of 337% from the average daily volume of 91,106 shares.
 The stock had previously closed at C$0.08.

 Argentina Lithium & Energy Price Performance